in

 Herringbone

-Installing herringbone tile backsplash in kitchen Herringbone refers not to the material used for the backsplash, but to the design in which the tiles are laid out.
+Installing herringbone tile Herringbone refers not to the material used for the backsplash, but to the design of the tiles.

 The tops of each V are somewhat staggered, resulting in a more irregular look than the neat, clean lines of a chevron design.